Lucaa8/SpaceLegends/README.md

 You can find the images hosted on [IPFS Mars](https://bafybeifku5g36btmudmnsmrgyranj2dljz2ydwkywi3pwzquzkfvekgsh4.ipfs.w3s.link/)

 ## Website
-Find the Space Legends website at https://space-legends.luca-dc.ch/ Download the game at https://space-legends.luca-dc.ch/download
+Find the Space Legends website at https://space-legends.luca-dc.ch/ \
+Download the game at https://space-legends.luca-dc.ch/download (Not available anymore, as I cant support the game)

 ## Last Updated
 26.07.2024 at 1:21pm